 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang of officers," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits Defendant Watts was arrested and charged with theft of government funds, and that he pleaded guilty to those charges.
-The City is without knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers.
-The City is without knowledge or information sufficient to form a belief as to the truth of any remaining allegations contained in paragraph 11.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits Defendants Watts and Mohammed were arrested and charged with theft of government funds, and that they both pleaded guilty to those charges.
+The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in paragraph 9.

-12. High ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise, but failed to take any action to stop it.
+10. High-ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise but failed to take any action to stop it.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiff is referring, or those individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
-The City denies the remaining allegations in paragraph 12.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendants Watts and Mohammed were engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
+The City denies the remaining allegations in paragraph 10.

-13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a [sic] "code of silence," were a proximate cause of the Watts Gangs' criminal enterprise.
+11. The Chicago Police Department's official policies and customs of failing to discipline, supervise, and control its officers, as well as its code of silence, were a proximate cause of the Watts Gang's criminal enterprise.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City denies the "official policies or customs" alleged in this paragraph and further denies that policies or customs of the CPD were a proximate cause of Defendant Watts' criminal activities.
+The City denies the "official policies and customs" alleged in this paragraph and further denies that policies or customs of the CPD were a proximate cause of Defendant Watts' criminal activities.

-14. Watts Gang officers twice arrested Wilbourn without probable cause, fabricated evidence against him, and framed him for drug offenses for which he was imprisoned for more than one year.
+12. Watts Gang officers arrested plaintiff without probable cause, fabricated evidence, and framed plaintiff for a drug offense.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-Based on police department reports, the City admits plaintiff was arrested on July 27, 2004 and September 2, 2005, and charged with drug offenses.
-Based on police department reports, court documents, and plaintiff's guilty pleas in Case Nos.
-04 CR 20636 and 05 CR 22312, the City denies the remaining allegations contained in paragraph 14.
+Based on police department reports and plaintiff's guilty plea in Case No. 03 CR 8640, the City denies on information and belief the remaining allegations in paragraph 12.

-15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiff's conviction and granted him two certificates of innocence.
+13. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County vacated plaintiff's conviction and granted plaintiff a certificate of innocence.